Advertiser Disclosure

 Best Ways To Book

 After you’ve verified that there is saver-level availability on United’s site, it’s time to book.
-United is going to charge you 121,000 miles each way for first class — but don’t fall for that.
-Instead, book with Virgin Atlantic.
+United wants to charge you 220,000 miles each way for first class, but don’t fall for that.
+Instead, book with Virgin Atlantic Flying Club.

-Although Virgin increased the cost of ANA redemptions recently, it’s still a much better deal at just 35,000-72,500 Virgin points each way, depending on your class and airport.
+Although Virgin increased the cost of ANA redemptions from their once-jaw-dropping bargains, it’s still a much better deal at just 57,500-72,500 Virgin points each way, depending on flight distance.

-Even better, Virgin points are incredibly easy to earn thanks to its partnerships with basically every transferable point currency.
-This includes American Express Membership Rewards, Capital One Miles, Citi ThankYou points, Bilt Rewards, and Chase Ultimate Rewards.
-All of these programs transfer to Virgin at a 1:1 ratio, meaning 1 flexible point becomes 1 Virgin point.
+Even better, Virgin points are incredibly easy to earn, thanks to the program’s partnerships with basically every transferable point currency.
+This includes American Express Membership Rewards, Capital One miles, Citi ThankYou Points, Bilt Rewards, and Chase Ultimate Rewards.
+All of these programs transfer to Virgin at a 1:1 ratio, meaning 1 credit card point becomes 1 Virgin point.

 Bottom Line:

-Finding this amount of ANA business and/or first class availability is extremely rare.
-Stacked with a 30% transfer bonus, this is an excellent opportunity to use your points and miles to unlock some bucket-list travel.
+Finding this amount of ANA first-class availability is extremely rare.
+This is an excellent opportunity to use your points and miles to unlock some bucket-list travel.

 Final Thoughts

 Run, don’t walk.
-We’ve found ultra-rare award space — and plenty of it — in ANA business and first class, for departures into 2025.
+We’ve found ultra-rare award space — and plenty of it — in ANA first class for departures into 2026.
 If you have any interest in trying this incredible product, now is the time to book!

 Carissa Rawson's image